 I found myself thinking of the activity I did last year with Easter Eggs, and I thought I'd adapt it to Valentine Hearts.

 So today I made Valentine Synonym or Antonym Match Up.
 I can't wait to show the kids!
 I even found some shiny red bags to put the pieces in!

-Speaking of Valentine's Day, be sure to check out my latest freebie: Valentine's Day Mini-Books!
+Speaking of Valentine's Day, be sure to check out this freebie: Valentine's Day Mini-Books!

 There's a mini book with Valentine's Trivia, and a mini book for the children to list all the things they love!
 Plus, it comes with directions on how to fold and cut the mini-books.

 Do you have a day off or a meeting coming?
 These printables are one way to continue the fun as well as learning, without making extra work for you!

 I have one more activity to show you: it's a math facts board